xihuanyexiu/openHiTLS/docs/en/5_Developer Guide/1_Encryption and Integrity Protection Application Development Guide.md

     /**
      * Before calling the algorithm APIs,
-     * call the BSL_SAL_RegMemCallback function to register the malloc and free functions.
+     * call the BSL_SAL_CallBack_Ctrl function to register the malloc and free functions.
      * Execute this step only once.
 If the memory allocation ability of Linux is available,
      * the two functions can be registered using Linux by default.
     */